nf-core/modules/README.md

 - [Citation](#citation)

 ## Using existing modules

+The module files hosted in this repository define a set of processes for software tools such as `fastqc`, `bwa`, `samtools` etc. This allows you to share and add common functionality across multiple pipelines in a modular fashion.

 We have written a helper command in the `nf-core/tools` package that uses the GitHub API to obtain the relevant information for the module files present in the `software/` directory of this repository.
 This includes using `git` commit hashes to track changes for reproducibility purposes, and to download and install all of the relevant module files.